fouad-elouad/OnFlyScheduler/README.md

  2- Open the solution file in Visual Studio 2019+: The solution file is located in the root directory of the project.
 Open this file in Visual Studio to start working with the project.

- 3- Restore NuGet Packages

- 4- Build and run the project
+ 3- Build the project in release mode

- 5- Modify the project as needed for your own application: This template is designed to be a starting point for your application.
-Modify the class files, add new dependencies, or create new files as needed for your own application.
+ 5- Reference the class library dll in your application.

 ### Single Recurrence Job

  The library allows you to schedule a task that will be executed once at a specific time or after a specified delay.
 This feature is useful for tasks that need to be performed at a specific moment or after a certain interval.